ajcampbell1333/PDFPasswordOverlay/README.md

 - React 18
 - CSS3 with modern features (backdrop-filter, gradients, animations)
 - Create React App for project setup
+- JWT Authentication (when using Docker server)
+- Fetch API for server communication

 ## Browser Support

 This app uses modern CSS features and may not work in older browsers.
 For production use, consider adding appropriate polyfills or fallbacks.

+## Security Considerations

+### Local PDF Serving
+- PDFs are publicly accessible in the `public/` folder
+- URL obfuscation provides minimal security (client-side only)
+- Suitable for low-security use cases

+### Server-Hosted PDFs (Recommended)
+- PDFs are stored securely on the server
+- JWT authentication with 1-hour expiration
+- Rate limiting prevents abuse
+- CORS protection limits access to your domain
+- Suitable for sensitive documents

+For maximum security, always use the [PDF Password Server](https://github.com/ajcampbell1333/PDFPasswordServer).

+## Troubleshooting

+### Blank White Screen After Deployment
+- Ensure `homepage` in `package.json` matches your deployment path
+- Check browser console for 404 errors on CSS/JS files
+- Verify `productionSubdirectory` in `App.js` matches your server path

+### PDF Not Loading
+- Check that the PDF filename matches exactly (case-sensitive)
+- Verify the Docker server URL is correct and accessible
+- Check browser console for CORS or authentication errors
+- Ensure the password matches between client and server

+### Clear Browser Cache
+After deployment, users may need to clear their cache:
+- Chrome/Edge: `Ctrl+Shift+Delete` (Windows) or `Cmd+Shift+Delete` (Mac)
+- Firefox: `Ctrl+Shift+Delete` (Windows) or `Cmd+Shift+Delete` (Mac)
+- Safari: `Cmd+Option+E` (Mac)

+Or use hard refresh: `Ctrl+F5` (Windows) or `Cmd+Shift+R` (Mac)